November 22nd, 2024

 RECOVERY

-RI CENTRAL SERVICE will host an Open House Celebrating Gratitude at your Central Office, 1005 Waterman Ave, East Providence, Saturday December14th from 9AM to 1PM Continental Breakfast at 9AM and AA Speaker meeting at 11AM.
+RI Central Service will host an Open House Celebrating Gratitude at your Central Office, 1005 Waterman Ave, East Providence, Saturday December14th from 9AM to 1PM Continental Breakfast at 9AM and AA Speaker meeting at 11AM.
 Come and See your Central Service Office and tell us how We Can Better Serve the Groups

 Come one, Come all!
 Our 49th Annual RI State Convention will take place at the Newport Marriott Feb 7th- 9th, 2025.
 A wonderful weekend of Unity, Recovery and Service with great speakers from around the country, entertainment, marathon meetings and so much more.
 Don’t miss out!
 Register today at aainri.com – you can also buy meals and book rooms through the registration page.